gokawsar/Dynamic-To-Do-List/README.md

 # Dynamic To-Do List Application
-Course Work Name: Design and implementation of a dynamic to-do list application using HTML, CSS, and JavaScript.

-**Green University of Bangladesh**
-Course work for Lab Report NO #03
-Course Title: 	Web Programming Lab [CSE 302]
-Section: 222 D8 [Lecturer Sir Md.
-Naimul Pathan]

 Welcome to the **Dynamic To-Do List Application** repository!
 This project is designed to help you stay organized and manage your tasks efficiently with a stylish and responsive interface.

+## Course work for Lab Report NO #03
+- **Green University of Bangladesh**
+- Course Work Name: Design and implementation of a dynamic to-do list application using HTML, CSS, and JavaScript.
+- Course Title: 	Web Programming Lab [CSE 302]
+- Section: 222 D8 [Lecturer Sir Md.
+Naimul Pathan]

 ## Features